 Step One: Wait for it

 In addition to the system taking a while to really finish transferring everything over, we also tend to spend a long time playing with new phones and new features.
-That's especially true with things like Live Photos, 12 megapixel cameras, 4K video, iMessage apps, Siri integrations, and more.
+That's especially true with things like Animoji, Portrait Lighting, and Augmented Reality (AR) apps.
 So the screen stays on, storage gets written to, WI-Fi and maybe cellular radios stay lit up, and power gets consumed.